 Although you may want to allow your emotions to rule when your child asks for a dog, children should be encouraged to read about the care and handling of dogs BEFORE they get one.
-Researching the time commitment, training, housing and feeding will provide the best environment for the pet as well as prepare the family for the addition of this living creature.
+Researching the time commitment, training, housing and feeding will provide the best environment for the pet and prepare the family for the addition of this living creature.
 And it might help in the decision as to when is best to add a dog to the family.

-On the other hand, dogs are not a good source to educate children on the miracle of birth; rather parents should rent a video or take out books from the library to provide this information.
+On the other hand, dogs are not a good source to educate children on the miracle of birth; rather, parents should rent a video or take out books from the library to provide this information.

 Dogs require daily feeding, exercise, and affection, not to mention grooming and potty time (and clean-up).
-Older children can learn how to care for another living creature and even younger children can help with feeding and playtime.
+Older children can learn how to care for another living creature, and even younger children can help with feeding and playtime.

 Children who own a dog learn how enjoyable being physically active with their pet can be as they play tug-of-war, fetch, or go for walks.
 Research shows that children in dog-owning families spend more time being physically active than children without dogs.

 Dogs can be amazing social “ice breakers.”
 As your family takes your dog for walks, your child’s social skills will improve as they watch you interact with others.
 Pets may also help children with autism to develop social skills such as sharing.